-About 1.2 million people live in the province.
-They mostly live in the southern half which has better farmland.
+About 1.2 million people live in Saskatchewan.
+They mostly live in the southern half of the province which has better farmland.

 Saskatchewan gets a lot of sunlight and some say the most of any province.
 But be careful if you repeat that because it might start a fight with an Albertan.
 So, our official position is that Saskatchewan gets a lot of sunlight especially during the day.

 Some say, especially those in Estevan, that Estevan is the sunniest place in Canada.
 Oh, Oh, we can see a fight coming from Medicine Hat, Swift Current, Kindersley and others but not from Prince Rupert in BC where it rains 246 days a year.

 Apparently, the highest temperature ever recorded in Canada, 45°C (113°F), was in Midale.

 And apparently, someone in Prince Albert recorded −56.7 °C (−70.1 °F) as the lowest provincial temperature.
 A long time ago I was working in a winter tent camp in Northern Saskatchewan and it was so cold that my contact lenses froze in their case.
 It might have been -56.8 and that could have been the record but as noted, my contacts were frozen in the case so I couldn’t see the thermometer.

 If you are into hailstones apparently one as big as a grapefruit weighing almost 300 grams fell in Cedoux in 1973.
 Now that would hurt.
 Hard to argue with this record since all the other ones have melted now.